lubychiu/GU_Bioinformatics_26_5/MasterNotes.md

 New outputs: PE2

-## Run FASTQC on the second-trimmed files
+## 8. Run FASTQC on the second-trimmed files
 fastqc -o trimmed_fastqc_out2 SRR6996011_R1_trmPE2.fq.gz SRR6996011_R2_trmPE2.fq.gz
+Oh they still don't look great, probably because using the exact same parameters doesn't do anything.

+# 3/17
+Today we're going to move on with the workflow, but we will go back and trim with new parameters and then run through this again.